-(a) The Board will determine:

-(i) the subscriptions payable to the Association by each Member or each category of Member; and

-- (ii) the manner and timing of payments. - (b) Ordinary Members who are members of State and Territory Branches will pay their subscriptions directly to the Association. - (c) The Board may enter into arrangements for State and Territory Entities to collect subscriptions from their Ordinary Members as agent for the Association. - (d) Where there is a fee collection arrangement in place then, unless otherwise agreed by the Association: - (i) An Ordinary Member who is a member of a State or Territory Entity will pay their subscription for the Association to the State or Territory Entity of which they are a member. - (ii) The State or Territory Entity collects the subscription as agent for the Association and will remit the amount collected to the Association within 60 days. - (e) If the Association has not received subscriptions in relation to an Ordinary Member for 90 days, the Board of the Association: - (i) will give the Ordinary Member notice of that fact; and - (ii) if the subscription remains unpaid 21 days from the date of that notice, may declare that the Ordinary Member's membership forfeited. - (a) Subject to clause 6.2(c), the Board may determine the annual subscription payable by each Member or each category of Member. - (b) The annual subscription period will commence on 1 January of each year.
-The manner and timing of the payment of the annual subscription fees will be determined by the Board. - (c) An Ordinary Member will pay their annual subscription for the Association to the State or Territory AMA of which they are a member as of 1 January of that year.
-The State or Territory AMA collects the annual subscription as agent for the Association and will remit it to the Association. - (d) If an Ordinary Member does not pay their annual subscription to the State or Territory AMA of which they are a member by 1 April in a year, the State or Territory AMA or the Board of the Association: - (i) will give the Member notice of that fact; and - (ii) if the subscription remains unpaid 21 days from the date of that notice, may declare that Member's membership forfeited.
+- (a) The Board will determine: - the subscriptions payable to the Association by each Member or each category of Member; and - (ii) the manner and timing of payments. - (b) Ordinary Members who are members of State and Territory Branches will pay their subscriptions directly to the Association. - (c) The Board may enter into arrangements for State and Territory Entities to collect subscriptions from their Ordinary Members as agent for the Association. - (d) Where there is a fee collection arrangement in place then, unless otherwise agreed by the Association: - (i) An Ordinary Member who is a member of a State or Territory Entity will pay their subscription for the Association to the State or Territory Entity of which they are a member. - (ii) The State or Territory Entity collects the subscription as agent for the Association and will remit the amount collected to the Association within 60 days. - (e) If the Association has not received subscriptions in relation to an Ordinary Member for 90 days, the Board of the Association: - (i) will give the Ordinary Member notice of that fact; and - (ii) if the subscription remains unpaid 21 days from the date of that notice, may declare that the Ordinary Member's membership forfeited.